-Goal A focuses on restoration of the ABS ecosystem so as to promote enhanced ecological and ecosystem services including a sustainable oyster fishery.
+Goal A focuses on restoration of the ABS ecosystem to promote enhanced ecological and ecosystem services including a sustainable oyster fishery.
 Goal B is more narrowly focused on the establishment through adaptive management of a sustainable oyster fishery in the Bay.
-It is anticipated that the major end-users of the elements and recommended actions defined in Goals A and B would be State agencies charged with implementation of restoration and new management efforts including the Florida Fish and Wildlife Conservation Commission (FWC), Florida Department of Environmental Protection (FDEP) and Florida Department of Agriculture and Consumer Services (FDACS).
-It is also likely that Federal agencies and non-governmental organizations (NGOs) may play a role in these activities.
+It is anticipated that the major end-users of the recommended actions defined in Goals A and B would be state agencies charged with implementation of restoration and new management efforts including the Florida Fish and Wildlife Conservation Commission (FWC), Florida Department of Environmental Protection (FDEP) and Florida Department of Agriculture and Consumer Services (FDACS).
+It is also likely that federal agencies and non-governmental organizations (NGOs) may play a role in these activities.
 Goals C, D and E involve advisory recommendations for the implementation of the restoration and management Plan, outreach and interface with all stakeholders as well a broader economic development issues.
-It is anticipated that the Partners for a Resilient Apalachicola Bay (CAB Successor Group) will be the primary end-user of these elements of the plan.
+It is anticipated that the Partnership for a Resilient Apalachicola Bay (CAB Successor Group) will be the primary end-user of these elements of the Plan.

-The management and restoration Plan is intended to be adaptive.
-By this we mean that as chosen strategies and linked actions are implemented, monitoring and assessment of results will shape the trajectory of future actions.
-The Plan contains a broad spectrum of suggested strategies, linked actions and performance measures as potential options to be used by stakeholder groups to achieve management and restoration goals.
+The restoration and management Plan is intended to be adaptive.
+By this we mean that as chosen strategies and linked actions are implemented, monitoring and an assessment of results will shape the trajectory of future actions.
+The Plan contains a broad spectrum of suggested strategies, linked actions and performance measures as potential options to be used by stakeholder groups to achieve restoration and management goals.